-Elfleda had been divorced in around 964 to enable Edgar to marry his second wife, Elfrida, a notorious character and widow of Ethelwald, Ealdorman of East Anglia, who was said to have had an adulterous affair with the King prior to her first husband's death.
-This second marriage produced two further sons, Edmund and Ethelred, but the elder of these had predeceased his father.
+Æthelflæd had been divorced by the king in around 964 to enable King Edgar to marry his second wife, Ælfthryth, a notorious character and the widow of Æthelwold, Ealdorman of East Anglia, her mother was a member of the royal family of Wessex.
+Elfrida was said to have had an adulterous affair with the King prior to her first husband's death.
+This second marriage produced two further sons, Edmund and Ethelred, but the elder of these had predeceased his father.Edward the Martyr

-Elfrida was crowned Queen on 11th May, 973, at Bath Abbey, which was the first instance of a coronation of a Saxon Queen of England.
+Ælfthryth was crowned Queen on 11th May, 973, at Bath Abbey, which was the first instance of a coronation of a Saxon Queen of England.
 She was the first consort to be termed Queen since the infamous Judith, daughter of Charles the Bald, in the previous century.

 Edward was crowned by St. Dunstan at Kingston upon Thames in 975, at the age of thirteen.
-After recording Edward's succession, the Anglo-Saxon Chronicle reports that a comet appeared, and that famine and "manifold disturbances" followed.
+After recording Edward's succession, the Anglo-Saxon Chronicle reports that a comet appeared and that famine and "manifold disturbances" followed.